Next rated chess tournament March 2nd (Sunday), from 2 - 6 PM.

 About Us

 The Way of the Board chess club has weekly club meetings for young beginner, beginner, intermediate, and advanced players to learn chess and play the game, and is a program offered by the Way of the Sword Fencing, Archery, and Chess Club.
-The club usually has a tournament once a month on Sunday afternoons for beginner and intermediate scholastic players.
+The club has a tournament several times a year on Sunday afternoons for scholastic and adult players.
 Private lessons available on weekends and weekday afternoons to help players elevate their gameplay.
 For all classes, players are required to solve at least 2-3 chess puzzles daily.
 Workbooks are suggested for each class and are available for purchase online or at the club.

 PTA Sponsored Chess Tournament